Home Export Guide Top 50 Export Products from India and Their Destination Countries

 Overall Export Growth

-• Total Exports: Combining both merchandise and services, India’s total exports reached a record $778.2 billion in 2023-24.
-This impressive figure marks a significant milestone in India’s economic history, reflecting a comprehensive growth strategy that leverages both goods and services.
+• Total Exports: India’s total exports, combining merchandise and services, reached an all-time high of $824.9 billion in FY 2024-25, marking a 6.01% increase over the $778.1 billion recorded in FY 2023-24.
+This impressive figure marks a significant milestone in India’s economic history, reflecting a comprehensive growth strategy that uses both goods and services.

 Key Drivers of Export Growth